syself/cluster-api-provider-hetzner/docs/caph/01-getting-started/03-preparation.md

 ---
 title: Hetzner project preparation
+description: Learn how to enhance your security by generating SSH keys, setting up HCloud, and creating secrets for Hetzner and HCloud + Robot API integration.
 ---

 There are several tasks that have to be completed before a workload cluster can be created.